aivec/wp-docker-dev-factory/README.md

 ### -- downloadPlugins
 - *Optional*
 - *Type: `String[]`*
 - Description: May be any number of plugins that you want to be installed during environment creation.
-You must use the plugin `slug` (name of the plugins base folder), not the name.
-Also, the plugin must be available on `wordpress.org`.
+The following forms are accepted:
+  - `plugin-slug`: Used when installing a plugin direct from WordPress.org.
+  - `[plugin-slug]http://pluginsite.com/plugin.zip`: Used when installing plugin from URL.
 <hr>

 ### -- downloadThemes
 - *Optional*
 - *Type: `String[]`*
 - Description: May be any number of themes that you want to be installed during environment creation.
-You must use the theme `slug` (name of the themes base folder), not the name.
-Also, the theme must be available on `wordpress.org`.
+The following forms are accepted:
+  - `theme-slug`: Used when installing a theme direct from WordPress.org.
+  - `[theme-slug]http://themesite.com/theme.zip`: Used when installing theme from URL.
 <hr>

 ### -- localPlugins